kodekloudhub/kubernetes-challenges/challenge-2/README.md

 1.  <details>
-    <summary>Fix the control plane node</summary>
+    <summary>controlplane</summary>

-    </br>This has three subtasks.
+    </br>Fix the controlplane node.
+This has three subtasks.
 The order to do them is atucally the *reverse* order in which they are listed!

     1.  <details>
         <summary>kubeconfig = /root/.kube/config, User = 'kubernetes-admin' Cluster: Server Port = '6443'</summary>